-The Group makes use of six operational risk management processes, which consist of key risk indicators, change risk assessment, risk self-assessment, scenario analysis, risk event management and issue management and action tracking.
+The Group makes use of six operational risk management processes.
+These consist of key risk indicators, change risk assessment, risk self-assessment, scenario analysis, risk event management and issue management and action tracking.
+Group Operational Risk establishes and manages these operational risk processes.

-Furthermore, several types of risk mitigation measures are used and comprise control enhancement, model risk management, business continuity management and other mitigation measures (risk avoidance, risk reduction and risk transfer).
+Operational risks can arise from all business lines and from all activities carried out by the Group.
+In addition to the operational risk management processes, risk mitigation measures are used and comprise of control enhancement, model risk management, business continuity management and other mitigation measures (risk avoidance, risk reduction and risk transfer) across the Group.